 6.5.3 Minimum guaranteed prizes or increases may be waived by the Product Group if the alternate funding mechanism set out in Section 4.4.3 of these rules becomes necessary.
 Approval of the Group is required to change the guaranteed minimum Grand Prize amounts or minimum increases in the Grand Prize amount.
 Any reduction in the guaranteed minimum Grand Prize amount or reduction in the minimum increases to the Grand Prize amount shall not become effective until after a Grand Prize win following the action taken by the Group.

 Limited to Highest Lotto America Prize Won.
-The holder of a winning Play may win only one (1) prize per play in connection with the Winning Numbers drawn and shall be entitled only to the prize won by those numbers in the highest matching prize category.
-All liabilities for a Lotto America prize are discharged upon payment of a prize claim.
+The holder of a winning Lotto America Play may win only one (1) prize per Lotto America Play in connection with the Winning Numbers drawn and shall be entitled only to the prize won by those numbers in the highest matching prize category.
+All liabilities for a Lotto America and All Star Bonus prize are discharged upon payment of a prize claim.

 Lotto America Prize Claim Period.
 Prize claims shall be submitted within the period set by the Selling Lottery selling the Play.
 For Maine, all prize claims, including the Grand Prize shall be made within one (1) year after the drawing date.